14 Things that Happen When You Start a Beginner Weight-Lifting Workout

 You’ll actually want to go to the gym

-People are often surprised by how much they love strength training, says Singer.
+People are often surprised by how much they love weight lifting, says Singer.
 “Most people think of cardio as a chore,” he says.
-“With strength training you can do a circuit of more fun, engaging exercises without going on the treadmill,” he says.
+“With strength training, you can do a circuit of more fun, engaging exercises without going on the treadmill,” he says.
 Not only will your toned muscles make you feel more confident, but lifting a barbell or nailing a bodyweight move is empowering, he says.
+Read more about the importance of strength training.

 You won’t see results immediately